The 5 villages of Halderberge

-You won’t be able to find the municipality of Halderberge on a map very easily, as it’s actually a combination of what we call ‘the five village centres’.
-Together the villages Oudenbosch, Oud Gastel, Hoeven, Bosschenhoofd and Stampersgat form the municipality of Halderberge.
+ou won’t be able to find the municipality of Halderberge on a map very easily, as it’s actually a combination of what we call ‘the five village centres’.
+Together the villages Oudenbosch, Oud Gastel, Hoeven, Bosschenhoofd and Stampersgat Together form the Halderberge municipality.

 An area that’s pretty unknown with tourists, but definitely worth a visit.
 Whether you come here to relax or in search of adventure, a good time is guaranteed.

 Oudenbosch is probably the most well-known town in this list, our so-called ‘Dome City’.
 The dome of the Basilica is easily visible from afar, meaning there’s absolutely no way you can overlook Oudenbosch.
 But if you think that this is the only highlight of the village, you’re very much wrong.
 There’s so much more religious heritage to admire.
 During your visit to Oudenbosch you’ll almost imagine being in an Italian village.
 This Italian atmosphere was created by none other than Pastor Hellemons.
 His love for the Roman lifestyle can still be felt today.
 Read more or book your city walk with guide.

 Oud Gastel might be a small village, but it’s home to three major highlights.
 The village is characterised by its two churches: the St. Laurentius church, a neo-gothic structure dating from 1906, and the Reformed church at Dorpsstraat 13, built in 1809.
 Another extraordinary attraction is the Mastboomhuis at Dorpsstraat 44.
 This house was built in 1874.
 Henry Mastboom was the last resident of this house.
 After he passed away in 1996, everything was left the way it was: from the entire interior and the calendar, to the fly swatter on the table.